How to Make the Best DIY Emergency Candles

 We've tried taper candles, beeswax wrap candles, and various mason jar candles.
 Have you heard of an emergency crayon candle?

 As a science project, we tested the wax crayon method to make small candles.
-It was fun, but I wouldn't want to depend on them for emergency use.
+It was fun, but I wouldn't want to depend on them in an emergency.

-We have yet to try making homemade emergency candles from animal fat, but that's on our homeschool survival skills list.
+We haven't tried making homemade emergency candles from animal fat yet, but it's on our homeschool survival skills list.

 You can make your own candles in as little as 30 minutes with just a few steps.

-You can purchase a case of half-pint mason jars for uniformity, or you can do as I did and use up all those little irregular jars that aren't big enough for canning your food.
+You can purchase a case of half-pint mason jars for uniformity, or you can do as I did and use up all those little irregular jars that aren't big enough for canning.

-This is great for random jars that once contained bouillon, minced garlic, old candle jars, small mason, salsa jars, etc. I like to use smaller squat jars for this purpose.
+This is great for random jars that once contained bouillon, minced garlic, old candle jars, small mason jars, salsa jars, etc. I like to use smaller squat jars for this purpose.

-Five pounds of of wax should fill about 12 -13 small jars, roughly half-pint-sized.
+Five pounds of wax should fill about 12 -13 small jars, roughly half-pint-sized.

 What You'll Need